acbbullock/IO-Fortran-Library/doc_API_design/Examples/csv.md

 @warning Default text format for writing and reading is `'e'` for data of type `real` or `complex`, and `'i'` for data of type `integer`.
 Attempting to read data with a format that does not correspond to the format in the file will result in an I/O syntax error.

+@warning Always read into arrays of the same `kind` as the array that was written.

 @warning Default value for `header` when reading is `.false.`.
 If a header is actually present, the output array will have an extra row with default initialized values.